aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/text/search/_index.md

 ﻿---
-title: "Search"
-second_title: "Text in a Word Document"
+title: "Search text in a Word document"
 type: docs
 url: /text/search/
-aliases: [/search-text-in-a-word-document/]
 description: "Search text in a Word document"
-weight: 20
+weight: 10
 ---

-Searches text, specified by the regular expression, in the document.
+Searches text, specified by the regular expression, in a Word document.

-## Search text in Word document REST API
+## Search text in a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|